 Approximately $100,000 is available for the 2022-2023 school year.
 Grants will be awarded for a one-year term beginning in the 2022-2023 fiscal year.
 Additional grant funding for subsequent years will be contingent upon annual appropriations by the State Legislature and upon grantees meeting all grant, fiscal and reporting requirements.
 Funded applicants for the 2022-2023 school year are not guaranteed any additional funding beyond the 2022-2023 year at this time.
 Funds must be expended by June 30, 2023.

-Awards will likely range from $1000 to $5000, based on the amount of funding requested and the number of applications received.
+Awards will likely range from $1,000 to $5,000, based on the amount of funding requested and the number of applications received.
 In the event that funding requests exceed the amount of funding available, first-time program participants will be prioritized.

 Allowable Use of Funds